Meshy vs Tripo AI

 Features

-AI texturing with PBR maps
+AI Texturing with PBR maps (Diffuse, Roughness, Metallic, Normal)

-Text to 3D Model
+Text to 3D model generation

-Image to 3D Model
+Image to 3D model generation

-One-Click 4K PBR Texturing
+One-click 4K PBR texturing

 Magic Brush for local repaint